Fine beaches, whitewashed villages, centuries-old crafts…Vicky Smith is amazed it’s still a secret

 It was a short walk back to our hotel for the night, located just two minutes from the city walls.
 While part of Portugal’s second largest hotel group, each Vila Galé Hotel retains a unique character, andis inspired by local culture: from the Alentejo lyrics written on the walls to the equestrian artwork and sleek marble décor.
-Visitors can enjoy a four-star stay, with 185 spacious rooms and facilities aplenty (not to mention a blissfully quiet night: in fact, I didn’t use my earplugs on the whole trip).
+Visitors can enjoy a four-star stay, with 185 spacious rooms and facilities aplenty, not to mention a blissfully quiet night; in fact, I didn’t use my earplugs on the whole trip.

 Next morning’s destination, just a 25-minute drive away, was Arraiolos - a pretty little town that’s famous for its handcrafted rugs.
 While officially dating from the Middle Ages, some believe the tradition began even earlier when the Moors conquered Portugal: bringing the Persian influences that many of these embroidered tapetes now bear.
 Painstakingly cross-stitched by a clutch of nimble-fingered women, some take an astonishing six months to make.
 Unsurprisingly, however, little pay and long work isn’t attracting younger generations…let’s hope a custom of centuries doesn’t die out now.

-While the aforementioned rugs can cost over €500, smaller versions are more affordable and one of my travel companions group brought a cushion cover for €50.
+While the aforementioned rugs can cost over €500, smaller versions are more affordable and one of my travel companions brought a cushion cover for €50.
 Shopping aside, there’s a small but engaging museum on the town square too.

 With lunchtime fast approaching, we next headed to Pousada de Arraiolos; one of a chain of luxurious inns across Portugal, often blending historic surroundings with modern touches.
-This particular one was a sixteenth century convent; offering (amongst other things) two swimming pools, spa, tennis court and even its own chapel, beautifully tiled in the regional style.
+This particular one was a sixteenth century convent; offering (amongst other things) two swimming pools, spa, tennis court and even its own chapel, beautifully tiled in the local style.
 Getting hitched?
 This would be hard to beat.

 The restaurant offers panoramic views of the surrounding countryside, wines from across Portugal and fine food: favourites included the superb local asparagus, stewed pork in red wine and the convent’s signature chicken pie.